redcatphp/strategy/README.md

 ```

-Wire is smart enough to work out the parameter order and will execute as expected and be equal to:
+Ding is smart enough to work out the parameter order and will execute as expected and be equal to:

 ```php